cantellir/flutter_code_coverage_minimum_github_action/README.md

 - Install lcov (needed to extract information from coverage file);
 - Install melos (needed to handle with multi-package app);
 - Initalize melos (like a pub get in every package);
-- Run `./generate_coverage.sh` script file (resposible for run tests and generate coverage.
+- Run `./generate_coverage.sh` script file (responsible for run tests and generate coverage.
 This script will fail if tests or coverage fails).

 ## Additional info